onthebusiness/harelang.org/content/blog/2022-06-21-Safety-features.md

 > side-effects to occur in the same order, it may rewrite or re-order the
 > expressions or sub-expressions to produce the same results more optimally.
 >
-> *The interpretation of this constraint shall be conservative.
+> *The interpretation of this constraint should be conservative.
 Implementations
 > should prefer to be predictable over being fast.
 Programs which require
-> greater performance shall prefer to hand-optimize their source code for this
+> greater performance should prefer to hand-optimize their source code for this
 > purpose.*

 This effectively shuts down compilers from giving their optimizers endless